huggingface/text-generation-inference/docs/source/basic_tutorials/consuming_tgi.md

     print(chunk.choices[0].delta.content)
 ```

-You can check out more details [here](https://huggingface.co/docs/huggingface_hub/en/guides/inference#openai-compatibility).
+You can check out more details about OpenAI compatibility [here](https://huggingface.co/docs/huggingface_hub/en/guides/inference#openai-compatibility).

 There is also an async version of the client, `AsyncInferenceClient`, based on `asyncio` and `aiohttp`.
 You can find docs for it [here](https://huggingface.co/docs/huggingface_hub/package_reference/inference_client#huggingface_hub.AsyncInferenceClient)

 ## UI